BrettMayson/HEMTT/docs/json.md

 ## version
 **Type**: String

 HEMTT will look for `addons/main/script_version.hpp` and use it for the version number.
-If you are not using the CBA project structure or do not that file, you can add a version number here.
+If you are not using the CBA project structure or do not have that file you can add a version number here.

 ```json
 "version": "1.0.0.0"